apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 The scheduler now uses the serialized DAG representation to make its scheduling decisions and the rough outline of the scheduling loop is:

-- Check for any DAGs needing a new DagRun, and create them
+- Check for any Dags needing a new DagRun, and create them
 - Examine a batch of DagRuns for schedulable TaskInstances or complete DagRuns
 - Select schedulable TaskInstances, and whilst respecting Pool limits and other concurrency limits, enqueue them for execution